-Rachel Taulelei Ngāti Raukawa ki te Tonga, Ngāti Rārua LLB Independent

-Non-Executive Director

-Rachel is a prominent business leader and a strong advocate for the Māori economy, values-based business models, and our food and beverage industry.
+Rachel Taulelei Ngāti Raukawa ki te Tonga, Ngāti Rārua Independent Non-Executive Director leader and a strong advocate for the Māori economy, values-based business models, and our food and beverage industry.

 Her commitment to kaitiakitanga has been evident throughout her career, as founder of sustainable seafood company Yellow Brick Road in 2006, to her time as CEO of Māori-owned food and beverage company Kono, and now in her current role as cofounder of business design and brand strategy firm Oho.